pixelshelsinki/pixels-starter-theme/README.md

 1. Download this repository as a ZIP (don't clone!).
 2. Drop it into the theme folder of your WordPress installation and rename the folder to `<client or project name>-theme`.
 3. Open the theme in your favourite text editor.
-4. Search `talentedmock-theme`and replace with `<client or project>-theme` through the entire theme directory.
+4. Search `pixels-starter-theme`and replace with `<client or project>-theme` through the entire theme directory.
 This should be the same as the theme folder name name from step 2.
 5. Update `Theme Name` and `Description` in `style.css`.
 Note don't call the theme '<Project name> theme', call it simply the name of the client or project.

 ## Theme Development